-Germany is a very popular country in Europe.
-It’s a very famous destination for tourists and immigrants from all over the world.
-But with all the popularity, is Germany safe?
+Germany is a popular European country because it offers a lot of culture, scenery, and history.
+But with all its popularity, is Germany safe?

 - Germany’s overall safety index:

 - Violent crimes in Germany: